 You can also use Emerson's wireless network in any of our lab spaces.
-Please visit the I.T.
-Help Desk's page on Connecting to ECwireless for connection instructions.
+Please visit the IT Help Desk's page on Connecting to the Wireless for connection instructions.

-Once you are connected to the network, you can print to any lab printer from your laptop.
-See the guide to Printing from Your Personal Computer for details.
+Once you are connected to the network, you can print to any lab or kiosk printer from your laptop or mobile device.
+See our Print From Anywhere guide for details.

 Our computer labs are shared spaces.
 As such, certain rules need to be followed to keep a clean, functional, and consistent work environment for you and your colleagues at Emerson.
 To use our computer labs, we ask that you abide by the following:

-- As a member of the Emerson community, you are expected to abide by the college’s Electronic Information Policy and Copyright Policy.
+- As a member of the Emerson community, you are expected to abide by the college’s Electronic Resources Acceptable Use Policy and Copyright Policy.